- How do you apply for nursing home care?

-- Each client area has doors that can be closed for isolation or security, as needed, to meet the unique needs of the clients.
+- Each resident area has doors that can be closed for isolation or security, as needed, to meet the unique needs of the residents.

-- We ask visitors to check with a team member before bringing food or beverages to a client.
-Some clients require specific textures and have food allergies.
+- We ask visitors to check with a team member before bringing food or beverages to a resident.
+Some residents require specific textures and have food allergies.

-- Visitors must check with a team member prior to assisting a client to leave the building.
+- Visitors must check with a team member prior to assisting a resident to leave the building.

-- Am I (are clients) allowed to leave the facility?
+Am I (are residents) allowed to leave the facility?

-Yes, you (clients) are allowed to leave the facility.
+Yes, you (residents) are allowed to leave the facility.
 We do ask if you are going to be away that you advise the charge nurse so that any required medications and documentation can be prepared.
-A sign-out sheet must be completed by the client or the person assuming responsibility for the client, identifying the expected return and a contact number where the client can be reached.
+A sign-out sheet must be completed by the resident or the person assuming responsibility for the resident, identifying the expected return and a contact number where the resident can be reached.

 How do I provide feedback on the service I am receiving? (compliments, suggestions, concerns, etc.)